LispCookbook/cl-cookbook/scripting.md

            :long "info"))
 ~~~

 Here `parse-integer` is a built-in CL function.
+If the argument you expect is a string, you don't have to define an `arg-parser`.

-Example output on the command line (auto-generated help text):
+Here is an example output on the command line after we build and run a binary of our application.
+The help message was auto-generated:

 ~~~
 $ my-app -h